-Currently, there are two sets of fluff to SAP ratios used by manufacturers in traditional style cores.
+Currently, there are multiple sets of fluff to SAP ratios used by manufacturers in traditional style cores.
 The most common two—and where the use of adhesives are most critical—are:

 50% fluff to 50% SAP

-At this ratio, the fluff fibers are entangled to create a pad that keeps the SAP in place and supports core integrity.
-To improve core integrity even more, a core wrap that goes around the fluff/SAP and sealed with a core adhesive can be used.
+At this ratio, the fluff fibres are entangled to create a pad that keeps the SAP in place and supports core integrity.
+To improve core integrity even more, a core wrap can be used.
+The wrap surrounds the fluff/SAP and is sealed with a core adhesive.

 70% SAP to 30% fluff

 Manufacturers find themselves facing more challenges at this ratio.
 At 70% SAP, a core wrap and a core adhesive are needed to prevent the loss of SAP powder.
 Bostik has seen that a core at this ratio that does not use an adhesive will immediately fail the Conditioned Core Cracking Test because there is too much loose SAP powder.
 The core adhesive helps keep the SAP in place to improve core performance.

 As product producers look towards reducing the thickness of their cores, fluff-free cores are an option.
 With these designs—and incorporating new SAP that has better wicking and absorption speed—SAP stabilisation is more important.
 No fluff means there are no cellulose fibres to hold the SAP powder in place, and adhesives become even more critical.
 The pre-compound or compound core, which typically consist of multiple layers of nonwoven or tissue with SAP, is one option.
 Another is the channel core which features channels free of absorbent material.
 (Note that some producers do include fluff in their channel core designs.)

 If exploring new core designs is in your sights, we strongly recommend involving Bostik’s core adhesive experts in the early stages of development.
 With our expertise, we can help you quickly identify the nonwoven adhesive solutions that best meet your design needs.